 For the MA degree in political science, the student must complete and successfully defend a non-thesis portfolio/research paper or a thesis.
 The student is responsible for recruiting a supervisory committee in the semester prior to the defense.
 The committee for the defense must have three members, two of whom, including the chair, must be approved graduate faculty in the School of Politics and Global Studies.
 The chair of the committee must be a full-time tenured faculty member in the School of Politics and Global Studies.
 The majority must always be ASU political science faculty.
 The third committee member must be the ADGS.
-In exceptional circumstances, a political science faculty member, with the approval of the ADGS.
+In exceptional circumstances, a political science faculty member may co-chair a committee with a non-political science faculty member, with the approval of the ADGS.